jasonigriff/U01_CDKi_combine_ERBBi_dynamic_cell_cycle_control/README.md

 ## Experiment data generation summary
-Ribociclib-resistant cell lines were established through experimental evolution, by culturing parental CAMA-1 and MCF-7 cell lines under ribociclib treatment for 6 and 12 months, respectively.
-Three-dimensional spheroid cultured CAMA-1 and MCF-7 ribociclib-sensitive and -resistant breast cancer cell lines were treated with DMSO (control), ribociclib, afatinib, or a combination of ribociclib and afatinib for 21 days with media and drug replacement every 3 days (Figure 1A).
-Cells were lentivirus-labeled to express a fluorescent protein and image fluorescence intensity measurements were captured every 3 days, enabling cancer abundance monitoring during treatments.
+CDK4/6i-resistant estrogen receptor-positive (ER+) breast cancer cell lines were established through experimental evolution, by culturing parental CAMA-1 and MCF-7 cell lines under CDK4/6 inhibition (ribociclib) treatment for 6 and 12 months, respectively.
+Three-dimensional spheroid cultured CAMA-1 and MCF-7 CDK4/6i-sensitive and -resistant cell lines were treated with DMSO (control), ribociclib, afatinib (ERBBi), or a combination of ribociclib and afatinib for 21 days with media and drug replacement every 3 days (Figure 1A).
+Cancer cell abundance was monitoring every 3 days during treatments and viability (ATP) measured post treatment.
 Cells were harvested for bulk RNA-seq every 6 days at 0, 6, and 24 hours following media and drug replacement.
-This provided transcriptomic time courses for cell lines across treatments to uncover the molecular differences between ribociclib-sensitive and -resistant cancer cells that were acquired during experimental evolution and their differing phenotypic responses to therapy at short (hours after adding or refreshing drug) and long (days under treatment) timescales.
+This provided transcriptomic time courses for cell lines across treatments to uncover the molecular differences between CDK4/6i-sensitive and -resistant cancer cells that were acquired during experimental evolution and their differing phenotypic responses to therapy at short (hours after adding or refreshing drug) and long (days under treatment) timescales.

-## RNA sequencing
+## RNA sequencing and processing
-Cell-line- and treatment-specific dynamic RNA sequencing datasets were generated using temporal bulk RNA sequencing.
-Sequencing was performed by Fulgent Genetics following QC on 180 samples.
-Libraries were prepared using the Illumina TruSeq Stranded mRNA kit and sequenced on a NovaSeq 6000 at ~20M paired-end reads per sample.
-Kallisto was used for fast, memory-efficient pseudoalignment of Fastq reads to the Gencode v43 transcriptome (GRCh38).
+Cell-line- and treatment-specific dynamic RNA sequencing datasets were generated using temporal bulk RNA sequencing (180 samples).
+Libraries were prepared (Illumina TruSeq Stranded mRNA kit) and sequenced (NovaSeq 6000) and then aligned, using Kallisto for fast, memory-efficient pseudoalignment of Fastq reads to the Gencode v43 transcriptome (GRCh38).
 Raw counts were merged into a matrix for filtering and normalization.
 Fastq files for MCF-7 and CAMA-1 were processed separately.

-## Data processing and availablity
 .....
 ERIC .....
 Describe raw data processing: name of script
+.....      .....

+## Data availablity
 Gene expresion count matrices are available through Gene Expression Omnibus under accession code GSE284956.

+.....
+ERIC .....
+Describe processing to get from GEO data to the input for GAM model .....      .....

-Processed expresion data (CPM) including metadata columns (treatment, timepoint, cell line, resitance state, day, hour) are provided as source data:
+Processed expresion data (CPM) including metadata columns (treatment, timepoint, cell line, resitance state, day, hour) are provided as source data files:
 "sh10050_MCF7_genes_gam_short.term_inputData_synergy.csv"
 "sh11141_CAMA1_genes_gam_short.term_inputData_synergy.csv"
-.....      .....

 ## Pathway activity score calculation
 .....
 ERIC .....
-Describe generation of pathway data from GEO input data: name of script
+Describe generation of pathway data from GEO input data: name of script .....      .....

-Processed temporal pathway activity data, required to model phenotypic change during combination CDK4/6i+ERBBi, are provided as source data:
+Processed temporal pathway activity data, required to model phenotypic change during combination CDK4/6i+ERBBi, are provided as source data files:
 "sh10050_MCF7_H.C2.C5.C6_gam_short.term_inputData_synergy.xlsx"
 "sh11141_CAMA1_H.C2.C5.C6_gam_short.term_inputData_synergy.xlsx"
-.....      .....

 ## Generalized additive model (GAM) of dynamic phenotype change during treatment